-In 2009 the local retailer I worked for went out of business.
+In 2009 the local independent retailer I worked for went out of business.
 Burnt out I wanted to do something else.
 By accident I found a niche drop shipping TV wall mounts on eBay, which soon became my full-time job.

-After expanding into furniture, I was overwhelmed and to hire my first employee.
-This person needed to do everything and on a $3,000 a month salary.
+After expanding into furniture, I was overwhelmed and needed to hire my first employee.
+This person needed to do everything and on a $3,000 month salary.
 I soon learned such a person did not exist.

-This did the trick for about the first year, but there were always issues.
-Freelancers would disappear, log on a late, have communication issues due to language/culture barriers, and caught a few milking the clock.
+This did the trick for about the first year, but there were issues.
+Freelancers would disappear, log on late, have communication issues due to language/culture barriers, and caught a few milking the clock.
 In short I spent more time micromanaging freelancers than running and growing my business.

 My best were always in the Philippines.
 They were easier to work with as English is national language, the country is heavily influenced by USA culture, & I got along with them very well.
 When an opportunity came across my desk to up to open an office just outside of Manila I jumped at it.
 With the help of my then office manager we opened up shop with the plan of growing my e-com business using the newly hired staff.